nodejs/node-addon-examples/website/docs/getting-started/helloworld.md

 ## package.json

-This project uses the [node-addon-api](https://github.com/nodejs/node-addon-api) package which adds a really nice C++ wrapper to the N-API code built into Node.
+This project uses the [node-addon-api](https://github.com/nodejs/node-addon-api) package which adds a really nice C++ wrapper to the Node-API code built into Node.
 This dependency needs to be added to the `package.json` file:

 ```json
 "dependencies": {